jomtek/Alabnet/README.md

 # Notes
  - At the moment, the encryption doesn't work properly.
 It is disabled temporarily.
+- At the moment, you'll only find sort of "pre-releases", with lots of bugs, but still quite good for simple screenshare.

 # Usage
 ## As a client